jgubman/videojs-theater-mode/README.md

 # videojs-theater-mode

-Adds a class the video.js container that can be used to put your video into &#34;theater mode&#34;
+Button that adds a configurable class to a configured DOM element that can be used to put your video into &#34;theater mode&#34;

 ## Installation